 The JSCI questions collect information about factors that have a significant impact on a job seeker's likelihood to remain unemployed for another year.
-A comprehensive description of these factors is provided in document 'JSCI Factors and Relative Levels of Labour Market Disadvantage' published on the Provider Portal.

 Operational Process

 The JSCI is conducted in the Department's IT Systems-Employment Services System (ESSWeb).
 DES Providers should select the Job Seeker's record/JSCI/Add a JSCI.